What Are Their Main Differences?

 As opposed to 'both', 'both of' is used before pronouns.
 Keep in mind that we cannot use 'both of' before 'subject pronouns'.
 It is only used before 'object pronouns'.
 For example:

 When we are referring to two options which are of the same parts of speech, we must use 'both' followed by 'and'.

 - 'Both + determiner':

-If there is a determiner after both it can be followed by either plural or singular noun but it can be linked to another plural or singular noun of the same kind by the linking word 'and'.
-We mean the structure is:
+However, if there is a determiner after 'both', it can be followed by either a plural or singular noun, but the noun must be linked to another plural or singular noun of the same kind by the linking word 'and'.
+The structure is as follows:

 What They Refer to

-'Both' and 'both of', refer to two people or things in a group of two.
+'Both' and 'both of' are used to refer to two people or things in a group of two.
 They indicate that the two things or people are considered together as a pair, or share some quality.

-Using 'the' before both and both of is not correct because 'both' and 'both of' somehow play the role of the definite article.
-However, in spoken English, sometimes to put emphasis we can use 'the' before 'both' or 'both of' to add emphasis.
+Using 'the' before both and both of is not grammatically correct because 'both' and 'both of' somehow replace the definite article.
+However, in spoken English, sometimes we can use 'the' before 'both' or 'both of' to add emphasis.
 For example: